golly-go/plugins/eventsource/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please submit a Pull Request.

 ## License

 This project is licensed under the [MIT License](./LICENSE).
 See the `LICENSE` file for details.